Collaborative Negotiation Selling Training

 Collaborative selling is a philosophy and practice that is being employed today by enlightened salespeople; and it is clearly the sales process of the future.
 Collaborative selling aids professional salespeople to build large, loyal client bases that create future sales, provide referrals, and act as lifetime annuities.

-Dr. Tony Alessandra has authored 13 books, recorded over 50 audio and video program.
+Dr. Tony Alessandra has authored 13 books, recorded over 50 audio and video programs.